Are you addicted to someone who doesn’t love you back?

 The truth is, you’ve become addicted when you get hit with the intoxicating feelings, so that you end up wanting more.
 It can be hard to give up something that feels good, but is not good for you.
 So you settle for someone to escape the empty void within yourself, of feeling not good enough from unmet love.
 When you stop looking externally to feel good about yourself, and look within yourself, you can heal the addiction of loving someone who doesnt love you back.

 Nancy Carbone is a relationship therapist who works through the patterns of attaching to unrequited love.
 To contact Nancy, connect with her on her website.
-You can also follow her on social media for more articles.
+You can also follow her on social media for more articles or sign up on her newsletter for free advice and tips on relationship matters.

 Back to Blog Home